lodewijkvankeizerswaard/FSCS/README.md

 ```

 ### Adult
-The Adult dataset can be downloaded for free, without any registration using the [Adult dataset link](https://archive.ics.uci.edu/ml/datasets/adult), or by running the `data/get_adult.sh` (Linux and Mac only).
+The Adult dataset can be downloaded for free, without any registration using the [Adult dataset link](https://archive.ics.uci.edu/ml/datasets/adult), or by running the `data/get_adult.sh` (requires wget).

 ### CelebA
 The [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) is available for download through [Google Drive via their website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 To be able to download files from Google Drive gdown is imported in the environment.